OSGeo/grass-website/content/news/2023_01_21_GRASS_GIS_8_2_1_released.md

 Concerning the documentation, all addons now register their keywords in the main keywords index, leading to a better overview of available functionality.
-For mobile devices, viewport support and hamburger menu-style table of content have been added.
+For mobile devices, viewport support and hamburger menu-style table of content have been added to the manual pages.
 The PROJ library support received important fixes for area bounding boxes and longitude estimation.
 Compatibility fixes for PDAL 2.5.0 have been added, and updates have been made to the available docker images, especially the base images (Ubuntu and Debian).
 The Windows NSIS installer was also updated to fix